George Floyd protests in Indiana: Richmond

 Hundreds gathered for a rally and march through downtown Richmond on May 31.
 Organizers spoke about experiences with policing and the protest remained peaceful.

 South Bend

 Hundreds protested at two peaceful marches downtown on May 30.
 Police barriers were broken and insults were hurled at police, but the marches were otherwise peaceful.
 Ideas for change were discussed.

 Shelbyville

 On June 6, a crowd of around 100 people gathered in front of and marched from the Shelby County courthouse and down State Road 44, eventually returning to the courthouse.
 Organizers and community members spoke about their experiences with policing and the justice system.
 The protest remained largely peaceful.

 Terre Haute

 A crowd of more than 100 marched from the Vigo County courthouse to the Terre Haute police department on June 6.
 The protest, like others that had occurred that week, remained peaceful.

 Warsaw

 Hundreds gathered on June 4 for a peaceful demonstration at the Kosciusko County Courthouse.

-Participants were told to and thus remained seated during the demonstration while organizers spoke about the murder of George Floyd and the Black Lives Matter movement.

-There was a group of Trump supporters near the demonstration who held signs for Trump and Blue Lives Matter.